jWatsonDev/100-days-of-code/log-round-nov2021.md

 2. Improve in the following technologies: Jenkins, Ansible, Docker, Kubernetes, Terraform, AWS, Azure, etc.
 3. Goals may evolve depending upon what I need to learn more about for work

+### Day 39: Dec.
+16 2021

+**Today's Progress**: Continuing with Terraform.

+**Thoughts:** Thursday!
+Have been better at handling stress, although one project has been tight 🙏 Can't believe it's almost Christmas 🎄

 ### Day 38: Dec.
 15 2021

 **Today's Progress**: More Terraform practice.